enclustra/meta-enclustra-mpfs/README.md

 - [Hart Software Services](https://github.com/enclustra/hart-software-services)

-Make sure to use the correct version to ensure compatibility.
-As example: use branch 2024.09 in both repositories.
+Make sure to use branch 2024.09 in combination with this release.

 ## Host Requirements